XRPLF/xrpl.js/MIGRATION.md

 ## 1. 60% size reduction

-Through simplifying 3rd party dependencies, xrpl.js is now a much lighter-weight library.
+Through simplifying 3rd party dependencies, we were able to reduce the size of xrpl.js by 60%.

-One major source of the project’s large bundle size was polyfills, code that replicated Node specific features in the browser.
-Instead, we shifted to using 3rd party packages which worked in both Node and the browser by default.
+A major contributor to the project's large bundle size was the use of polyfills, which replicated Node-specific features in the browser.
+To address this, we transitioned to using 3rd party packages that inherently supported both Node and browser environments.

-A simple fix was removing `lodash` by using es6 array methods and porting over simple helper utilities.
+Another simple fix was removing `lodash` by using es6 array methods and porting over simple helper utilities.

-The last main source of the reduction was simplifying the 5 large number libraries down to one.

-Before, we had `decimal.js`, `bit-integer`, `bitnumber.js`, and two versions of `bn.js` due to `elliptic`'s transitive dependency tree.
+Another substantial reduction came from simplifying five large number libraries xrpl.js depended on down to just one.
+Previously, we relied on `decimal.js`, `big-integer`, `bignumber.js`, and two versions of `bn.js` due to elliptic's transitive dependency tree.

-After, we used `@noble` to replace `elliptic` to have just one version of `bn.js`, and normalized our library to just use `bignumber.js` across the board.
+We were able to streamline this by adopting `@noble` to replace `elliptic`, resulting in the use of just one version of `bn.js`.
+Within our library we also switched to using `bignumber.js` consistently across the board.

 ## 2. No more polyfills required (simplified install)